AztecProtocol/engineering-designs/docs/faucets/dd.md

 We are not concerned about the DOS risk of someone holding a large amount of fee asset and flooding the network with transactions: the node and p2p layer should be able to handle this; controlling the production of fee asset needs only to prevent infinite minting (and thus a DOS against the users of the network).

+Said differently, if users are able to obtain _any_ amount of fee asset, the node and p2p layer must already be able to handle the following attacks:

+- User accrues a large amount of fee asset, then creates a large number of valid transations.
+- User creates a large number of transactions, which individually are valid, but invalidate each other.

+Considering the node must be able to handle these attacks, we choose to be loose about the rate at which users can mint fee asset.

 We _are_ concerned about the DOS risk of someone adding a large number of bad validators to the set; we want to limit the rate at which validators can be added to the set, and make some reasonable effort to ensure they have access to an active aztec node.

 ## Interface